AngeeArc/FinancAI/README.md

 ## Testing the Backend
+visit https://groq.com/ to generate a free API key

 open a terminal in the backend folder and enter: ``set GROQ_API_KEY=your key`` or ``export GROQ_API_KEY=your key``